isaac-florence/sword/README.md

 real-time monitoring.

-The reason for **showflow**’s conception was to provide real-time logging and monitoring of frequently run pipelines or processes, attempting to emulate the UI used in Apache Airflow.
-Naturally **showflow** does not have the same functionality for pipeline execution, it is purely for visualisation and monitoring/logging.
+The reason for **showflow**’s conception was to provide real-time logging and monitoring of frequently run pipelines or processes which use similar but new/updated data or contexts, attempting to emulate the UI used in Apache Airflow.
+Naturally **showflow** does not have the same functionality for pipeline/process execution, it is purely for visualisation and monitoring/logging.

-What about {targets}?
-Targets is a very clever package which at the outset may appear similar to showflow but in reality the two are dissimilar in functionality and purpose. **showflow** is much more simplistic and doesn’t attempt to be as clever as {targets}, but in
+What about {targets}? {targets} is a very clever package which at the outset may appear similar to showflow but in reality the two are dissimilar in functionality and purpose. **showflow** is much more simplistic and doesn’t attempt to be as clever as {targets}, but in